sonym3/MyFireBase/README.md

 # MyFireBase
-A simple Firebase application to store data into firebase realtime database
+A Firebase application to store data into firebase realtime database